Monroe’s Motivated Sequence: Master the 5 Steps to Persuasive Speaking

 Do you think this is an important matter to be addressed now?
 Should we just continue our duty to the community and pretend that some of us are not being affected along the way?

-1. After getting your audience’s attention and making them aware of the problem, you must explain it so they will understand it more clearly.
+1. After getting your audience’s attention and making them aware of the problem, you must provide a clear explanation of the reasoning behind the proposed action so they will understand it more clearly.

 Explaining the challenge will help ensure that your listeners are engrossed in your presentation and are eager to learn about your solution to the problem: